We don't want the user enter our app if the app is out-dated.

-Is it possible to quit iOS app after we do some checks
+Is that is possible to quit a iOS app when we do some date check BEFORE the app launch?

-Before the app launches: no. The launch animation is already in progress when the OS calls main.
+Before the app launches: no. The launch animation is already in progress when the OS calls main

 After some time (1-2 sec): yes.
 You can use one of